Car Maintenance Schedule Planner

 Brake inspection and spark plug replacement are farther out in this example.
 Both would next appear at 60,000 miles under the built-in intervals, giving you much more time to prepare.
 That longer horizon is useful for budgeting because larger services often cost more than routine oil and tire work.
 By seeing the schedule early, you can spread out the financial impact instead of being surprised later.

 Now consider a different driver with 59,900 miles on the odometer and an average of 1,200 miles per month.
 In that case, the next spark plug replacement would be due at 60,000 miles, only 100 miles away.
-The calculator would show that service as nearly immediate, while other tasks might also cluster around the same point.
-That kind of result is exactly why a planner is useful: it turns a vague sense that “something is probably due soon” into a specific, readable schedule.
+The planner would show that service as nearly immediate, while other tasks might also cluster around the same point.
+That kind of result is exactly why the planner is useful: it turns a vague sense that “something is probably due soon” into a specific, readable schedule.

-Assumptions and Limitations
+Assumptions and Limitations of the Car Maintenance Schedule Planner

 This planner assumes your driving pattern is reasonably steady from month to month.
 Real driving is rarely perfectly consistent, so the months estimate should be read as approximate.
 If you take a long road trip next month or your commute changes, the timing will shift.
 The mileage milestones remain useful, but the calendar estimate may need to be updated.